2 Ways People Fail In “Keto”

 Fortunately this particular mistake is easy to overcome.

-A benefit of eating a high fat diet is fat is highly satiating (which is where the Satiate Shake gets its name).
+A benefit of eating a high fat diet is that fat is highly satiating (which is where the Ketox Shake gets its name).

 Satiating foods provide a sense of fullness and satisfaction.